ivanisakov99/EC413/README.md

 to be able to evaluate design options.
 Topics include computer instruction sets, assembly language programming, logic design of arithmetic operations, design of sequential logic with registers and buses, CPU design (data path, control, integrating datapath and control, pipelining), performance evaluation, and memory systems (including caching and virtual memory).
 In parallel there is a lab where the focus is on in-depth understanding of selected comp org topics including HDL design using Verilog and system design methods.
-The <ins>prerequisites</ins> are EC311, including familiarity with Verilog, and high-level language programming, preferably in EC327.